-Our policy in the event of illness or accidents is to contact the parents or ambulance immediately so that arrangements can be made for your child to be collected from the College.
+Our policy in the event of illness or accidents is to contact the parents immediately so that arrangements can be made for your child to be collected from the College.
 If students are ill in class time their teacher will send them to the office.
 The staff will then attend to their needs and if necessary set up a temporary bed until their parent arrives to take them home.
-Should students require any first aid attention a note will be written in the student diary so that parents are kept informed?
-Most staff members are qualified with First Aid HLTFA311A.
+Should students require any first aid attention a note will be written in the student diary so that parents are kept informed.
+All staff members are qualified with Level 1 First Aid or higher, with at least 2 staff members qualified with Level 2 First Aid.